ringerc/github-actions-signal-handling-demo/README.md

 ## The demo code

-Five github actions demonstrate how github job cancellation signal handling works.
+A set of github actions demonstrate how github job cancellation signal handling works.
 To try them you must run them via github actions, then cancel them using the github actions UI.

 * [`cancel-test-exec-child-ignore-sigquit.yaml`](.github/workflows/cancel-test-exec-child-ignore-sigquit.yaml):
   `exec`'s [a script](./signaller.py) that ignores `SIGINT`, `SIGQUIT` and